build-on-aws/content/posts/getting-started-with-opensearch-models/03-authoring-custom-connectors-opensearch/index.md

 }
 ```

 In this connector, a `pre_process_function` and a `post_process_function` is used.
-These allow the request and response to be transformed when working with a external model, so it is in the shape expected by OpenSearch.
+These allow the request and response to be transformed when working with a model, so it is in the shape expected by OpenSearch.

 There are a number of [pre-created functions available for common integrations](https://opensearch.org/docs/latest/ml-commons-plugin/extensibility/blueprints/#built-in-pre--and-post-processing-functions), or you can implement your own using Painless scripting as in the above example.